EMS 3521 Real Estate Law I

 Students will have the opportunity to submit a written work for correction and feedback.

 Higher Education Entrance Qualification.

-EMS 3416 Law and Real Estate or JUR 3430 Business Law or equivalent.
+Law and Real Estate and JUR 3430 Business Law or equivalent.

 |Exam category||Weight||Invigilation||Duration||Support materials||Grouping||Comment exam|

 Teaching on Campus

 Prepare for teaching